guptahimDub/Assignment/README.md

 ## Installation Steps
 1. Clone the Git Repository.
-2. Build the project using Maven: `mvn clean install` - under \
+2. Build the project using Maven: `mvn clean install` - under \ForeignExchangeRateAPI
-3. The `jar` file will be created under the target folder - \target\GameTakeaway-0.0.1-SNAPSHOT.jar
+3. The `jar` file will be created under the target folder - \target\ForeignExchangeRate-0.0.1-SNAPSHOT.jar
+4. Run Application by either of the below commands: i.)  `mvn spring-boot:run` - under \ForeignExchangeRateAPI\               OR ii.) `java -jar ForeignExchangeRate-0.0.1-SNAPSHOT.jar` - under \target folder run command

 ## Usage
 Below are the different REST APIs calls which can be made (List Of Operations):